antonioldev/ft_transcendence/DEVELOPMENT.md

 This command will:
 - Build and start only the backend in Docker
 - Start the frontend in development mode with hot reload
-- Frontend will be served at: https://localhost:8443
+- Frontend will be served at: http://localhost:5173 (HTTP for development)

 ### Option 2: Manual
 ```bash